serendipiddy/nwen406-p1/README.md

 The first project for NWEN406.

-A server in an cluster of servers.
-Each takes a JSON string, alters a value, and passes it on.
+This exists as a node in a relay group, where each node takes a JSON string and alters its value before passing the message on.

-listens on port 3000.
+Listens on port 3000.

 ##RESTful Interface:
 **GET: /alive**